How Safe Is Co-Sleeping?

 • It’s how we used to sleep.
 Jumping back 40,000 years ago, our Neanderthal ancestors used to sleep close to their babies, feeding them before they could cry.
 After all, they had to contend with prehistoric lions, tigers, and bears (oh my!), so they couldn’t take the risk of a crying baby.

 • Co-sleep is becoming more common.
-You’re not alone in co-sleeping, according to a study by the CDC.
-61% of parents in the US have at least tried bed-sharing or co-sleeping with their baby.
+You’re not alone in co-sleeping, according to a survey by The Lullaby Trust, 9 in 10 parents have at least tried bed-sharing or co-sleeping with their baby.

 • The risk of SIDS can be reduced.
 SIDS (Sudden Infant Death Syndrome) is defined as the “unexplained death, usually during sleep” of some babies.
 According to the American Academy of Pediatrics, sleeping in the same room as your baby can reduce the risk of SIDS.